statico/femtostats/README.md

 ### Disabling Cookies

-By default, Femtostats stores a simple cookie on the client to keep track of user sessions.
-You can disable the use of cookies entirely by setting the env var `NO_COOKIES=1`.
+By default, Femtostats stores a simple cookie on the client to count unique users and user sessions.
+You can disable the use of cookies entirely by adding `data-cookies="false"` to the `<script>` tag you embed on your site.
 Sessions will still show in the dashboard, but without cookies, the definition of a session changes from "a user's browser session" to "a single page view."

 ## Development